chuchunf/leetcode-scala-3/src/main/scala/linkedlist/linkedlist.md

 - Partition a list

 ### Additional list operations
-- Remove Nth from end
+- Remove Nth from the end
-- Remove duplicates from sorted list
+- Remove duplicates from the sorted list
 - Remove duplicates from sorted list 2
 - Copy List with Random Pointers

 ### Application of linked list
-- Add Two numbers
+- Add two numbers

 ### Circular, Intersection of Linked lists
 - Intersection of two Linked list